OCA/timesheet/hr_timesheet_holiday/README.rst

 #.
 Find your company in Settings - Companies and configure the amount of hours
    per workday under Configuration - Timesheets - Timesheet Hours Per Day.
 #.
-For each Leave Type under Human Resources - Leave Types, select an Analytic
+For each Leave Type under Human Resources - Leave Types, select a
-   Account linked to a project that allows timesheets or create one.
+   Project that allows timesheets or create one.

 Usage
 =====